 How does comprehensive planning impact projects and resources of project design currently?

 Comprehensive planning is an in-depth process that stems from community goals and development for communities both short-term and as they grow and change long-term.
 This includes the relationship between land use, transportation, infrastructure, economic development, and placemaking.
 Parkhill’s planning team uses analytics to create evidence-based decision-making, which gives clients a deeper understanding of outcomes during the planning process and of the long-term impact and sustainability.

-“With my personal experience as a planner and architect,” Carrillo said, “I can draw the line that links planning with a design profession.
+“With my personal experience as a planner,” Carrillo said, “I can draw the line that links planning with a design profession.
 In the design world, planning is everything that happens before schematic sketches are even started.
 In theory, a comprehensive planning approach, by definition, will impact every aspect of a project design at every phase.”

 Tracz agreed that the comprehensive planning process is subjective.

 “For me personally,” she said, “comprehensive planning, done well, should be considering all resources – both natural and built – for projects now and in the future.
 Project designs should theoretically utilize a comprehensive plan as a tool to drive informed designs.”